keithbuhler/keithbuhler.github.io/content/CV/cv-buhler.md

 ### ACADEMIC CONFERENCES

+1. "Education as Initiation", SOPHIA Conference, TX 2023.
+2. "Christological Anthropology Orthodox classical education", SOPHIA Conference, TX 2021.
-1. "Rational Motives and Pursuing the Good", Evangelical Philosophical Society, Louisville KY 2017.
+2. "Rational Motives and Pursuing the Good", Evangelical Philosophical Society, Louisville KY 2017.
 2. "Vainglory is not a form of Pride", SOPHIA Conference, Spring Branch, TX 2017.
 3. "Natural Teleology without Theology in Thomas Nagel's *Mind and Cosmos*" Society of Christian Philosophers, University of San Diego, 2016.
 4. "Fairy Tale Nihilism: The Empty Hero in *Kung Fu Panda* and *The Great and Powerful Oz*,”  Faith and Film Conference, Baylor University, 2014.